GilbertoB23/PersonalProjects/Readme.txt

   - number_guessing_game -> Asks the user to guess a number between 1 and 100
   - dice_rolling_game -> Asks the user how how many dice they want to roll and generates random dice rolls
   - rock_paper_scissors -> rock, paper, scissors game with user vs computer
+  - MoshAutomation -> leaned how to use python to edit and add cells to a spreadsheet

 In progress...